MicrosoftDocs/azure-devops-docs/docs/manual-test/getting-started/perform-exploratory-tests.md

   create test cases for scenarios discovered during exploration.

 * **Collaborate with your team** by sharing your findings.
-  Export your session report in Standalone mode, or connect to Team Services or Team Foundation Server (2015 or later) for a fully integrated experience including exploring user stories and backlog items, simplified tracking and triaging of bugs and tasks, and managing feedback requests in one place.
+  Export your session report in Standalone mode, or connect to VSTS or Team Foundation Server (2015 or later) for a fully integrated experience including exploring user stories and backlog items, simplified tracking and triaging of bugs and tasks, and managing feedback requests in one place.

 As users perform exploratory testing, you can
-[get insights from the sessions](../insights-exploratory-testing.md) in the **Test** hub of Team Services or TFS.
+[get insights from the sessions](../insights-exploratory-testing.md) in the **Test** hub of VSTS or TFS.
 View completed exploratory sessions and derive meaningful insights across all the sessions.
 Get end-to-end traceability such as a breakdown of the work items created, the work items explored and not explored, session owners, and more.